fernandolamas/saveFileToFTP/README.md

 # How to use
 1. Create a secrets.json JSON file
-2. Write the credentials as the credentials_example.json shows
+2. Write the credentials.json file as the credentials_example.json shows
 3. Run the program